Ray Kurzweil: Reception

 Kurzweil was called "the ultimate thinking machine" by Forbes in 1998 and a "restless genius" by The Wall Street Journal in 1989.
 PBS included him as one of 16 "revolutionaries who made America", along with other inventors of the past two centuries.
 Inc. magazine ranked Kurzweil eighth among the "most fascinating" entrepreneurs in the U.S. and called him "Edison's rightful heir".
 Bill Gates called him "the best at predicting the future of artificial intelligence".

-Although technological singularity is a popular concept in science fiction, authors such as Neal Stephenson and Bruce Sterling have voiced skepticism about its real-world plausibility.
+Although technological singularity is a popular concept in science fiction, authors such as Neal Stephenson and Bruce Sterling have voiced skepticism about its plausibility.
 Sterling expressed his view in a 2004 talk at the Long Now Foundation called The Singularity: Your Future as a Black Hole.
 Other prominent AI thinkers and computer scientists who have criticized Kurzweil's projections include Daniel Dennett, Rodney Brooks, David Gelernter, and Paul Allen.

 In the December 2010 issue of IEEE Spectrum, John Rennie criticized Kurzweil for several predictions that did not come true by the originally predicted date.
 Sun Microsystems co-founder Bill Joy agrees with Kurzweil's timeline of future progress, but thinks that technologies such as AI, nanotechnology, and advanced biotechnology will create a dystopian world.
 Lotus Development Corporation founder Mitch Kapor has called the notion of a technological singularity "intelligent design for the IQ 140 people...
 This proposition that we're heading to this point at which everything is going to be just unimaginably different—it's fundamentally, in my view, driven by a religious impulse.
 And all of the frantic arm-waving can't obscure that fact for me."
 Cognitive scientist Douglas Hofstadter has said of Kurzweil's and Hans Moravec's books: "It's an intimate mixture of rubbish and good ideas, and it's very hard to disentangle the two, because these are smart people; they're not stupid."
 VR pioneer Jaron Lanier has called Kurzweil's ideas "cybernetic totalism" and outlined his view on the culture surrounding Kurzweil's predictions in an essay for the Edge Foundation called "One Half of a Manifesto".
 Physicist and futurist Theodore Modis claims that Kurzweil's thesis of a technological singularity lacks scientific rigor.